zphang/bert_on_stilts/README.md

 2. STILTs tends to stabilize training on tasks with little data
 3. In cases where the intermediate and target tasks are closely related (e.g. MNLI/RTE), we observe a significant improvement in performance.

-> The paper/abstract mentions a GLUE score of 81.8, while the leaderboard shows 82.0.
+> Q: The paper/abstract mentions a GLUE score of 81.8, while the leaderboard shows 82.0.
 What's going on?

 The GLUE benchmark underwent an update wherein QNLI(v1) was replaced by a QNLIv2, which has a different train/val/test split.
 The GLUE leaderboard currently reports QNLIv2 scores.
 On the other hand, all experiments in the paper were run on QNLIv1, so we chose to report the GLUE score based on QNLIv1 in the paper.

 In short, with QNLIv1, we get a GLUE score of 81.8.
 With QNLIv2, we got a score of 82.0.

-> When I run finetuning on CoLA/MRPC/STS-B/RTE, I get terrible results.
+> Q: When I run finetuning on CoLA/MRPC/STS-B/RTE, I get terrible results.
 Why?

 Finetuning BERT-Large on tasks with little training data (<10k) tends to be unstable.
 This is referenced in the original BERT paper.

-> Where are the other models (GPT, ELMo) referenced in the paper?
+> Q: Where are the other models (GPT, ELMo) referenced in the paper?

 Those results were obtained using the [jiant](https://github.com/jsalt18-sentence-repl/jiant) framework.
 We currently have no plans to publish the trained models for those experiments.